pelias/openaddresses/README.md

 ## Configuration
 This importer can be configured in [pelias-config](https://github.com/pelias/config), in the `imports.openaddresses` hash.
-A sample configuration file might look like:
+A sample configuration file might look like this:

 ```javascript
 {